microsoft/WhatTheHack/999-SAPonAzure/README.md

 -  **Challenge #7: Self-service analytical dashboard using data from SAP S/4 Hana system.**

-Mango Inc is an established manufacturer planning to modernize IT infrastructure.
-As part of that, they want to Generate self-service sales report from SAP system.
+Mango Inc is a manufacturing company planning to modernize IT infrastructure.
+As a part of that efforts, they want to Generate self-service report from SAP HANA DB tables using Microsoft power BI desktop clients and apps for visualization and analysis purpose.
+This exercise includes connecting power BI desktop client to HANA DB using direct query with DB user and password, Extract the required tables using semantic SQL query and Generate self-service Job status report using direct custom query to SAP system.
-- Option 1: Extract sales data from SAP system to ADLS and generate analytics report using power BI desktop client.
-- Option 2: Generate self-service sales report using direct query to SAP HANA system.

 [Power BI report query documentation](https://github.com/Microsoft-SAPonAzure-OpenHack/Learning-the-OpenHack-Way/tree/main/07-%20Power%20BI%20report%20query)